Afterburner (ZZ Top album)

 Afterburner is the ninth studio album by the American rock band ZZ Top, released in 1985.
-Although critics' response to the album was lukewarm, Afterburner was a moderate success, going platinum and launching one hit single: "Sleeping Bag" which peaked at No. 1 on the Mainstream Rock Tracks and at No. 8 on the Billboard Hot 100.
+Although critics' response to the album was lukewarm, Afterburner was a commercial success, eventually going platinum five times and launching one hit single: "Sleeping Bag" which peaked at number one on the Mainstream Rock Tracks and at number eight on the Billboard Hot 100, equaling the peak of their previous single "Legs".
+The album yielded three other Top 40 singles in the United States: "Stages" (No. 21), "Rough Boy" (No. 22), and "Velcro Fly" (No. 35).
+"Can't Stop Rockin'" was used as the opening theme for the 1993 film Teenage Mutant Ninja Turtles III.

 In the UK, it was the band's second album to be certified by the British Phonographic Industry, attaining Gold (100,000 units) in 1985.
 In 1990, it was certified Platinum (300,000 units).

 Recording

-The album has songs with sequenced keyboard beds.
-It was the first ZZ Top record since Rio Grande Mud without involvement from Terry Manning.
+The album contains songs with sequenced keyboard beds.
+It was the first ZZ Top record since Rio Grande Mud without involvement from longtime engineer Terry Manning.
+Manning was willing to work on the album but was unavailable because of other commitments, and the band utilized some material, including part of "Can't Stop Rockin'", that was leftover from the sessions of the band's previous album, Eliminator.